 Step 3: Choose a lender

-We have provided a list of lenders below that we have worked with before.
-But you can use any lender that has been approved by the Washington State Housing Finance Commission.
-More can be found on the WSHFC website.
+We have provided a list of lenders below that we have worked with before, but you can use most lenders.
+A list of approved lenders can be found on the WSHFC website.

 - Homesight Ali Sheibani: email@example.com